gahtan-syarif/dailygitcommands/README.md

 > Git LFS is typically not included with Git on Linux and MacOS and must be installed separately before these commands can be used.

 ## Sparse
-- `git clone --filter=blob:none --sparse <repo-url>` — partially clone a repo and initialize it with a sparse checkout
 - `git sparse-checkout set <directory>...` — populate only the specified directories
 - `git sparse-checkout add <directory>...` — add more directories to the sparse checkout
 - `git sparse-checkout reapply` — reapply the sparse checkout rules to the working tree